froitcake/yuriminders/README.md

-# ureminders Website
+# YURIMINDERS Website

-A modern, black and white React website for ureminders - an AI-powered location-aware task reminder app on Snapchat.
+A modern Yuri React website for jelking, edging, and gooning - an AI-powered reminder app on Snapchat that reminds you to draw yuri and yaoi.

 ## Features

-- **Location-Aware Reminders**: Get relevant tasks based on your current location
+- **Location-Aware Reminders**: Pull up to Aldi's → boom, task unlocked (skibidi relevant 📍).
-- **AI-Powered Suggestions**: Smart task recommendations from conversation analysis
+- **AI-Powered Suggestions**: Smart recs from convo analysis (rizzed up by GPT 💅).
-- **Snapchat Integration**: Seamlessly integrated into your Snapchat experience
+- **Snapchat Integration**: Tasks live in your snaps rent free 💀.
-- **Real-Time Updates**: Dynamic task prioritization based on location and context
+- **Real-Time Updates**: Dynamic priority shuffle (no cap ⚡).

 ## Getting Started